 Due to the absence of a public market for our common stock, prior to June 28, 2017, the date our stock began publicly trading, the estimated fair value of our common stock was determined by our board of directors as of the date of each option grant, with input from management, considering our most recently available third-party valuations of common stock and our board of directors' assessment of additional objective and subjective factors that it believed were relevant and which may have changed from the date of the most recent valuation through the date of the grant.
 These third-party valuations were performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held-Company Equity Securities Issued as Compensation.
 These common stock valuations were prepared using a hybrid method, which used market approaches to estimate our enterprise value.
 The hybrid method is a probability-weighed expected return method, or PWERM, where the equity value in one or more scenarios is calculated using an option-pricing method, or OPM.
 The OPM treats common stock and preferred stock as call options on the total equity value of a company, with exercise prices based on the value thresholds at which the allocation among the various holders of a company's securities changes.
 Under this method, the common stock has value only if the funds available for distribution to stockholders exceeded the value of the preferred stock liquidation preference at the time of the liquidity event, such as a strategic sale or a merger.
 The PWERM is a scenario-based methodology that estimates the fair value of common stock based upon an analysis of future values for the company, assuming various outcomes.
 The common stock value is based on the probability-weighted present value of expected future investment returns considering each of the possible outcomes available as well as the rights of each class of stock.
-The future value of the common stock und
+The future value of the common stock under each outcome is discounted back to the valuation date at an appropriate risk-adjusted discount rate and probability weighted to arrive at an indication of value for the common stock.

-For grants made after the date our stock began public trading, the fair value per share of our common stock on the date of grant is determined using the closing price of our common stock on The Nasdaq Global Market on the date of grant.
+For grants made after the date our stock began public trading, the fair value per share of our common stock on the date of grant is determined using the closing price of our common stock on The Nasdaq Capital Market on the date of grant.